itsmecevi/datadriven/README.md

 > Core Team:

-> 1. BI
+> 1. BI: Excel, SQl, Tableau/Power BI
-> 2. Data Science
+> 2. Data Science: Python, ML, Analytics
 >3.
-Data Engineering
+Data Engineering: RDBMS, Hadoop/Spark
-> 4. AI / ML Enginering
+> 4. AI / ML Enginering: AI, ML, NN, DL

 ____

+***Q&A:**

+> No 1:
+- Q: What is data-driven decision making?
+- A: Data-driven decision making is a methodology that relies on the systematic collection, analysis, and interpretation of data to guide strategic choices and operational actions within organizations.
+It involves using empirical evidence derived from data to inform and justify decisions.

+3.